comput-chem-uc/comput-chem-uc/README.md

-- 👋 This is the repository for the Laboratory of Molecular Modelling and Computation Simulation
+- 👋 We are the Laboratory of Molecular Modelling and Computation Simulation
 - of the Chemistry Department at the University of Coimbra (Portugal).
 - 👀 We are interested in Computational and Theoretical Chemistry, programming (Fortran, Python),
 -  Global Optimization, Electronic Structure Calculations and Molecular Dynamics